paritee/Paritee.StardewValley.FarmAnimals/README.md

 #### None

 Animals with the `none` harvest type will never produce objects.
 This is a special BFAV-enabled harvest type and this syntax does not act the same without BFAV.
-To achieve without BFAV, simply follow the [find harvest type](#find) syntax for any types other than `Pigs`.
+To achieve without BFAV, you must set the default and deluxe produce to `-1`.

 | Index | Value |
 | --- | --- |